spdx/spdx-3-model/model/Dataset/Dataset.md

 the following has to hold:

-1. for every `/Dataset/DatasetPackage` there MUST exist exactly one `/Core/Relationship` of type `concludedLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
+1. for every `/Dataset/DatasetPackage` there MUST exist exactly one `/Core/Relationship` of type `hasConcludedLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
-2. for every `/Dataset/DatasetPackage` there MUST exist exactly one `/Core/Relationship` of type `declaredLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
+2. for every `/Dataset/DatasetPackage` there MUST exist exactly one `/Core/Relationship` of type `hasDeclaredLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.